In This Apportionment Lottery, the House Always Wins: Introduction

 \item[The population paradox:] In 1900, the populations of Virginia and Maine were 1,854,184 and 694,466, respectively.
 Over the following year, the populations of the two states grew by 19,767 and 4,649, respectively.
-Even though Virginia's growth was larger even relative to its population, Hamilton's method would have transferred a seat from Virginia to Maine. \end{description} Past occurrences of these paradoxes invited partisan strife, which is only natural since a state's representatives have a strong personal stake in their state not losing seats.
-Both in Congress and the courts, this strife took the form of a tug-of-war over the choice of apportionment method, the size of the House,\footnote{For a long time, the House kept growing such that no state ever lost a seat, even though the influence of each seat diminished.} and the census numbers, driven by the states', parties', and individual representatives' self-interest rather than the public good.
+Even though Virginia's growth was larger even relative to its population, Hamilton's method would have transferred a seat from Virginia to Maine. \end{description} Occurrences of these paradoxes caused partisan strife, which is only natural since a state's representatives have a strong personal stake in their state not losing seats.
+Both in Congress and the courts, this strife took the form of a tug-of-war over the choice of apportionment method, the size of the House, and the census numbers, driven by the states', parties', and individual representatives' self-interest rather than the public good.

 This state of affairs improved in 1941 when Congress adopted an apportionment method that provably avoids the Alabama and population paradoxes, which had been developed by Edward Huntington, a Harvard mathematician, and Joseph Hill, the chief statistician of the Census Bureau.
 While the Huntington--Hill method is \emph{house monotone} (i.e., it avoids the Alabama paradox) and \emph{population monotone} (i.e., it avoids the population paradox), it has a different, equally bizarre weakness: it does not \emph{satisfy quota}, that is, the allocation of some states may be different from $\lfloor q_i \rfloor$ or $\lceil q_i\rceil$.
-A striking impossibility result by Balinski and Young~\cite{BY82} shows that this tension is inevitable: no apportionment method can simultaneously satisfy quota and be population monotone.\footnote{We will revisit this result in \cref{sec:popmon} and show that, while Balinski and Young's theorem makes additional implicit assumptions, the incompatibility between quota and population monotonicity continues to hold without these assumptions.}
+A striking impossibility result by \citet{BY82} shows that this tension is inevitable: no apportionment method can simultaneously satisfy quota and be population monotone.
+(We will revisit this result in \cref{sec:popmon} and show that, while Balinski and Young's theorem makes additional implicit assumptions, the incompatibility between quota and population monotonicity continues to hold without these assumptions.)